-- 5. The United States Courthouses in Miami, Fort Lauderdale, West Palm Beach, Fort Pierce, and Key West, including Bankruptcy Court and Probation, will remain open for business, with reduced staffing, to a level to maintain essential operations, consistent with Administrative Order 2020-20 and subject to the following limitations. - 6.
-All jury trials in the Southern District of Florida scheduled to begin on or after March 30, 2020, are continued until April 5, 2021.
-The Court may issue other Orders concerning future continuances as necessary and appropriate. - 7.
-All trial-specific deadlines in criminal cases scheduled to begin before April 5, 2021, are continued pending further Order of the Court.
-Individual judges may continue trial-specific deadlines in civil cases in the exercise of their discretion. - 8.
-Individual judges presiding over criminal proceedings may take such actions consistent with this Order as may be lawful and appropriate to ensure the fairness of the proceedings and preserve the rights of the parties. - 9.
-The Court is cognizant of the right of criminal defendants to a speedy and public trial under the Sixth Amendment, and the particular application of that right in cases involving defendants who are detained pending trial.
-Any motion by a criminal defendant seeking an exception to this Order in order to exercise that right should be directed to the District Judge assigned to the matter in the first instance; provided, however, that no such exception may be ordered without the approval of the Chief Judge after consultation with the Court. - 10.
-The time period of any continuance entered as a result of this Order shall be excluded under the Speedy Trial Act, 18 U.S.C. § 3161(h)(7)(A), as the Court finds that the ends of justice served by taking that action outweigh the interests of the parties and the public in a speedy trial.
-Absent further Order of the Court or any individual judge, the period of exclusion shall be from March 30, 2020, to April 5, 2021.
+5. The United States Courthouses in Miami, Fort Lauderdale, West Palm Beach, Fort Pierce, and Key West, including Bankruptcy Court and Probation, will remain open for business, with reduced staffing, to a level to maintain essential operations, consistent with Administrative Order 2020-20 and subject to the following limitations.

+6. Jury trials in the Southern District of Florida scheduled to begin on or after March 30, 2020, are continued until July 6, 2021, excluding preselected Pilot jury trials which will proceed as scheduled by the presiding Judge.
+The Court may issue other Orders concerning future continuances as necessary and appropriate.

+7. All trial-specific deadlines in criminal cases scheduled to begin before July 6, 2021, are continued pending further Order of the Court.
+Individual judges may continue trial-specific deadlines in civil cases in the exercise of their discretion.

+8. Individual judges presiding over criminal proceedings may take such actions consistent with this Order as may be lawful and appropriate to ensure the fairness of the proceedings and preserve the rights of the parties.

+9. The Court is cognizant of the right of criminal defendants to a speedy and public trial under the Sixth Amendment, and the particular application of that right in cases involving defendants who are detained pending trial.
+Any motion by a criminal defendant seeking an exception to this Order in order to exercise that right should be directed to the District Judge assigned to the matter in the first instance; provided, however, that no such exception may be ordered without the approval of the Chief Judge after consultation with the Court.

+10. The time period of any continuance entered as a result of this Order shall be excluded under the Speedy Trial Act, 18 U.S.C. § 3161(h)(7)(A), as the Court finds that the ends of justice served by taking that action outweigh the interests of the parties and the public in a speedy trial.
+Absent further Order of the Court or any individual judge, the period of exclusion shall be from March 30, 2020, to July 6, 2021.
 The Court may extend the period of exclusion as circumstances may warrant.
 This Order and period of exclusion are incorporated by reference as a specific finding pursuant to 18 U.S.C. § 3161(h)(7)(A) in the record of each pending case where the Speedy Trial Act applies.
 See Zedner v.
 United States, 547 U.S. 489, 506-07 (2006).
-The period of exclusion in this Court's prior Administrative Orders on this subject (2020-53, 2020-41, 2020-33, 2020-24, 2020-21 and 2020-18) are likewise incorporated by reference as a specific finding pursuant to 18 U.S.C. § 3161(h)(7)(A) in the record of each pending case where the Speedy Trial Act applies.
+The period of exclusion in this Court's prior Administrative Orders on this subject (2021-12, 2020-76, 2020-53, 2020-41, 2020-33, 2020-24, 2020-21 and 2020-18) are likewise incorporated by reference as a specific finding pursuant to 18 U.S.C. § 3161(h)(7)(A) in the record of each pending case where the Speedy Trial Act applies.